aroemers/crustimoney/README.md

 ```

 Note that regular expressions are not supported in plain EDN.
-For this you can use the `#crusti/regex` tag (see above example), although it could also be written as `[:regex ".."]`.
+For this you can use the `#crusti/regex` tag (see above example), although it could also be written as `[:regex {:pattern ".."}]`.

 ## Vector-based grammar

 The former section on data-based grammars describes that a vector is a valid data type, and that these translate to combinator calls.
 That means that it is possible to write the entire grammar using vectors.
-Thing is, _this is actually what both the string-based and data-based parser generators do_.
+Thing is, _this is actually what the combinator-based, string-based and data-based parser generators do_.
-Both generators use it as an intermediary format, and use `vector-grammar/create-parser` to actually turn it into combinators calls.
-While it is not intended for direct use, this approach has some benefits.

-One benefit of this is that the generators output can be debugged.
-To see what combinator tree would be formed by a string- or data-based definition, you can call `string-grammar/vector-tree` or `data-grammar/vector-tree`.
-This will show the entire combinator tree in vector format.
+They all use such vector model as their output format.
+This allows the easy combining of multiple grammars and they can be debugged easily.

 Another benefit is that the data-grammar can easily be extended.
-The function `data-grammar/vector-tree` is actually a protocol function.
+The function `data-grammar/vector-tree` is from the `DataGrammar` protocol.
 This makes it possible to add support for other data types, using Clojure's `extend-type`.
 The implementation simply returns a vector, possibly pointing to your own combinator (see further down below).